mikehouse/Apple-TV-Player/README.md

 - Unpack generated ipa (ipa it is just zip archive)
 - Find there `****.app/` directory
 - Open Xcode -> Window -> Devices and Simulators
-- In Devices section find your Apple TV
+- In Devices section find your Apple TV (better use 2.4 Ghz wi-fi)
 - Click `Add installed app` plus button
 - Select there `****.app/` directory